Engbenjamin/Process_Document_Peer_Review_Draft/README.md

 Take the EE elective course BEE 484 Sensors and Sensor Systems

 #### C++
-This is a critical part of embedded electronics and is the industry standard for firmware across many domains.
+This is a critical part of embedded electronics and are used in almost all microcontrollers.
+It is the industry standard for electronics firmware across industries.

 Take the CSS 142/143 C++ track of classes instead of the CSS 132/133 course track when fulfilling your degree's programming requirements.